How to raise a safeguarding concern

 - or find out how to report child abuse

-If you're not sure what to do our adult social care team or Safeguarding Adults Board can give you advice.
+If you're not sure what to do our adult social care team can give you advice.

 If you are a paid worker or volunteer you will need to refer to use the use the Safeguarding Adults 'concern form' to tell us about your concerns.